orchetect/OSCKit/Examples/README.md

 # OSCKit Examples

-To make the library lightweight and flexible, OSCKit does not bundle any network I/O code.
-This allows you to use the network library of your chosing.
+These example projects are provided to demonstrate using OSCKit.

-These example projects are provided to demonstrate using OSCKit with various common network libraries.
+- The [OSCKitCASExample](OSCKitCASExample) project is recommended and is the easiest to get started.

-The [CocoaAsyncSocketExample](CocoaAsyncSocketExample) project is recommended as it is the easiest to adopt.
+- The [NetworkFrameworkExample](NetworkFrameworkExample) project is provided as a blueprint for using your own network I/O library.

 ## Build Note